Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 Pisces supports both general curvilinear and orthogonal coordinate systems.
 The structure of the metric depends on which type you are building.

-If you are subclassing from :py:class:~pymetric.coordinates.base.CoordinateSystemBase, you must implement both of the following:
+If you are subclassing from :py:class:`~pymetric.coordinates.base.CoordinateSystemBase`, you must implement both of the following:

 - ``@staticmethod def __construct_metric_tensor_symbol__(*args, **kwargs) -> sp.Matrix``
 - ``@staticmethod def __construct_inverse_metric_tensor_symbol__(*args, **kwargs) -> sp.Matrix``